syapse/javascript/README.md

       return name;
     })();

+Leading with a semi-colon when using the module pattern is acceptable ... but under normal circumstances we should never have any need to use the module pattern (as we use Require's module system).

     // good (guards against the function becoming an argument when two files with IIFEs are concatenated) ;(function() {
       var name = 'Skywalker';